-- Some tests may not be able to leverage the ACK while others may not be able to leverage the RSP due to measure design and requirements. - Analyzing the RSP will be used as a second method to determine success but may also lead to an occasional false positive. - This approach was preferred over not analyzing the RSP, which could lead to a larger set of false negatives as well as only one possible way to pass a test. - The IIS does not need to have perfect ACK or RSP conformance for this content area. - HL7 conformance is measured in the Submission/Acknowledgment and Query/Response content areas.
-However, the IIS must populate key fields appropriately for them to be analyzed.

-- For example, ERR-2 is the error location where the error occurred in the VXU message.
+- Some tests may not be able to leverage the ACK while others may not be able to leverage the RSP due to measure design and requirements. - Analyzing the RSP will be used as a second method to determine success but may also lead to an occasional false positive. - This approach was preferred over not analyzing the RSP, which could lead to a larger set of false negatives as well as only one possible way to pass a test. - IIS who meet a measure through their ACK message do not have their RSP analyzed. - The ACK message is used as evidence of detecting poorly submitted data.
+No further assessment is performed to verify how that poor data is stored and/or returned via query. - The IIS does not need to have perfect ACK or RSP conformance for this content area. - HL7 conformance is measured in the Submission/Acknowledgment and Query/Response content areas.
+However, the IIS must populate key fields appropriately for them to be analyzed. - For example, ERR-2 is the error location where the error occurred in the VXU message.
 The IIS must populate this field properly.
-The testing program will not "look" in other ACK segments or fields to derive or imply the data quality error was detected. - The error severity found in ERR-4 (i.e., I, W, or E) will not be considered.
+The testing program will not "look" in other ACK segments or fields to derive or imply the data-quality error was detected. - The error severity found in ERR-4 (i.e., I, W, or E) will not be considered.
 Any severity is acceptable per local IIS business rules.